ga-wdi-boston/rails-activerecord-one-to-many/README.md

 -   Describe what the method does.
 -   Is it a setter, a getter, or something else?
--   Give an example of another one-to-many relationship, where you would define `has_many`, and how you would use the method you just researched.
+-   Give an example of another one-to-many relationship, where you would define `belongs_to`, and how you would use the method you just researched.

 ## Code along: Creating Associated Records